johnsusek/vue-test-declarative/README.md

 localVue.use(ElementUI);
 ```

 Any additional javascript required by your tests can be added to this file, and it will be executed before your tests are run.
+In general, any test-specific javascript should go into your .vuetest `<script>` section, while anything global to all tests should go into your vuetest.setup.js file.

 # Configuration